adzalmazan/CMSC21_LabSub/README.md

 # CMSC21_LabSub

 ## 📃 Description
-### This repository contains all saved graded laboratory exercises from CMSC 21: Fundamentals of Programming
+### This repository contains all saved graded laboratory exercises for CMSC 21: Fundamentals of Programming